 On August 31, 2021, PG&E, the California Farm Bureau Federation, the California Large Energy Consumers Association, the Center for Accessible Technology, the Coalition of California Utility Employees, the Public Advocates Office at the California Public Utilities Commission (Cal Advocates), the Small Business Utility Advocates, and William B. Abrams filed a Motion for approval of their settlement agreement (Multi-Party Settlement Agreement, or MPSA).
-A separate settlement agreement is between the South San Joaquin Irrigation District and PG&E. The Multi-Party Settlement Agreement includes a framework within which PG&E will facilitate a stakeholder engagement process for parties to the Multi-Party Settlement Agreement to provide updates and a non-binding forum for input from stakeholders.
+A separate settlement agreement is between the South San Joaquin Irrigation District and PG&E. The Multi-Party Settlement Agreement process for parties to the Multi-Party Settlement Agreement to provide updates and a non-binding forum for input from stakeholders.
 The proposed settlement would have restricted participation in the Regionalization Stakeholder Group to parties or others who agree to the scope, procedures and protocols of the Regionalization Stakeholder group as outlined in the settlement.
-PG&E will host two public workshops in 2022 and for each year until the completion of Phase III or its regionalization implementation to provide updates to the public about its regionalization implementation progress.
+PG&E will host two public workshops in 2022 and for each year until the completion of Phase III or its regionalization progress.